-- A) Successful completion of all coursework listed in the study plan. - B) GPA (Grade Point Average) of 2.0 or above for undergraduate students, and 3.0 or above for graduate students. - C) All tuition and fees must be paid. - D) Application for graduation and graduation fees are paid. - E) Satisfactory completion of English Proficiency.
+- A) Successful completion of all coursework listed in the study plan. - B) Cumulative GPA (Grade Point Average) of 2.0 or above for undergraduate students. - C) All tuition and fees must be paid. - D) Application for graduation and graduation fees are paid. - E) Satisfactory completion of English Proficiency.